The Dual Polyhedral Product, Cocategory and Nilpotence: Introduction

 This paper establishes strong relationships between three different concepts in topology: polyhedral products, cocategory and homotopy nilpotency.
 Polyhedral products play a fundamental role in toric topology and have a growing number of applications to other areas of mathematics, such as group actions on graphs, intersections of quadrics, and coordinate subspace arrangements.
 Cocategory is dual to Lusternik-Schnirelmann category; the latter has been heavily studied since it was introduced in the 1930s, partly because of its connection to counting the critical points of functions between smooth manifolds.
 Homotopy nilpotency is the topological analogue of nilpotency in group theory, and it has powerful implications for homotopy theory, especially in the stable case.

 Throughout the paper, assume that all spaces have the homotopy type of path-connected $CW$-complexes.
 It has long been thought that cocategory and homotopy nilpotency are very closely linked.
 One problem in establishing a good link is settling on the right definition of cocategory.
 Several different definitions exist, each trying to dualize some feature of Lusternik-Schirelmann category.
 We use Hovey's definition, but others include those by Ganea~\cite{G1}, Hopkins~\cite{Hop} and Murillo-Viruel~\cite{MV}.
 In all cases, a connection is made between the definition of cocategory in question and homotopy nilpotence.
 For example, Hovey and Murillo-Viruel show that, in their own notion of cocategory, if the cocategory of a simply-connected space $X$ is $m$ then iterated Samelson products of length~$\geq m+1$ formed from the homotopy groups of $\Omega X$ all vanish.
 Our main result is to show that if $X$ is a simply-connected space then the weak cocategory of $X$ (using Hovey's definition) is precisely equal to the homotopy nilpotency class of $\Omega X$.
+This has the added benefit of identifying Murillo-Viruel's and Hovey's notions of weak cocategory.

 To do this we first generalize the notion of cocategory to dual polyhedral products, and then use loop space decompositions to compare the based loops on a polyhedral product to the based loops on its dual.
 This results in a natural filtration of the based loops on a polyhedral product that should have many applications beyond those in this paper.
 A more detailed description is obtained in the special case of a thin product, which is relevant to cocategory.